George Brady (Holocaust survivor): Life after the Holocaust

 Brady traveled until May 1946 when he reached his aunt and uncle in Nové Město in Czechoslovakia and he learned from them that his parents had been murdered in Auschwitz.
 After the Communist coup in 1948, he escaped to Austria in 1949 and moved to Toronto, Ontario, Canada, two years later.

-Brady made a living in the plumbing trade, in which he had trained in Theresienstadt Ghetto.
+Brady made a living in the plumbing trade, in which he had trained and worked in Theresienstadt Ghetto.
 Early in 1951, he established a plumbing company in Toronto with another Holocaust survivor.
 He married and became a father to three sons and a daughter.
 The family resided in Toronto and later on, he was made a member of the Order of Ontario in 2008.

 In 2009, he was featured prominently in Inside Hana's Suitcase, Larry Weinstein's documentary film about Brady's sister Hana who was murdered in the Holocaust.

 In 2016, he was supposed to receive an award for his lifelong campaign for Holocaust remembrance from Czech President Miloš Zeman on the state day of 28 October.
 Ultimately, the president decided against conferring the honor on him after Brady's distant relative, Czech government minister Daniel Herman, met exiled Tibetan leader the Dalai Lama against the president's wishes.

 Among his many lifetime honors, he was also awarded the Order of Merit of the Federal Republic of Germany.

 George Brady died of heart failure in Toronto on 11 January 2019 at the age of 90.